 Gilead has adopted a Complaint Procedure and Non-Retaliation Policy, which is included in the Employee Handbook.
-Among other things, that policy sets forth the standards and procedures for reporting questionable conduct and addresses confidentiality concerns and protection for persons reporting questionable behavior ot Gilead's Ethics Committee (the "Committee").
+Among other things, that policy sets forth the standards and procedures for reporting questionable conduct and addresses confidentiality concerns and protection for persons reporting questionable behavior to Gilead’s Ethics Hotline.
 You should use the procedures in that policy to report any suspected violations of this Code (or other questionable conduct) falling within the scope of such policy.

 When you in good faith disclose suspected wrongdoing, based upon your reasonable belief, and are not engaged in associated improper conduct, Gilead will keep your identity confidential for as long as possible.
 In order to thoroughly investigate a matter, however, Gilead may find it necessary to share information with others on a "need to know" basis.
 While efforts will be made to maintain the confidentiality of your identity, the existence and particulars of the complaint itself may have to be disclosed to the individual(s) against whom the complaint is made.

-In each instance, the receiving Committee member will determine the appropriateness of bringing the disclosure to the attention of some or all of the other Committee members, to the individual(s) against whom the complaint is made and to the Gilead Audit Committee of the Board of Directors.
+In each instance, the Legal investigations team will determine the appropriateness of bringing the disclosure to the attention of management, to the individual(s) against whom the complaint is made and to the Gilead Audit Committee of the Board of Directors.
 If you report improper conduct in which you have been engaged with others, confidentiality will be determined upon a case-by-case basis.

 If you report suspected wrongdoing in good faith, you will not be subject to retaliation or discipline for having done so, even if the report involves management, supervisors or employees, or even if the report ultimately is established to be erroneous.
 Retaliation by a manager, supervisor, or any other employee will be grounds for disciplinary action by that manager, supervisor or employee, up to and including termination.
 If you have engaged in a conflicting activity, the fact that you reported the incident will be given appropriate consideration in any resulting disciplinary action.
 Failure to report wrongdoing of which you have knowledge may, in itself, be a basis for disciplinary action.
 Gilead will take appropriate disciplinary action where a conflict has occurred, up to and including termination.